 QoS metering provides different levels of service to data streams through user-configurable parameters.
 A meter is used to measure the traffic stream against a traffic profile, which you create.
-Thus, creating meters yields In-Profile and Out-of-Profile traffic, as follows:
+Thus, creating meters yields In-Profile and Out-of-Profile traffic for each ACL, as follows: